Gabbard calls Warren a 'fake indigenous woman of color' in tweet

 Rep. Tulsi Gabbard, D-Hawaii, blasted her Democratic presidential rival Sen. Elizabeth Warren, D-Mass., Tuesday as a “fake indigenous woman of color.”

 Gabbard questioned a segment on Fox News’ “The Daily Briefing” in which host Dana Perino and GOP strategist Karl Rove left Gabbard’s candidacy out and referred to Warren as the “only woman left” in the 2020 Democratic race.
+Gabbard has garnered little support and failed to qualify for debates.
+While she is technically still in the race, she regularly tracks under one perc ent in polls.

 “@DanaPerino I'm not quite sure why you're telling FOX viewers that Elizabeth Warren is the last female candidate in the Dem primary.
 Is it because you believe a fake indigenous woman of color is 'real' and the real indigenous woman of color in this race is fake?"